 With the continuation of the COVID-19 pandemic, the last thing you need this fall and winter is to catch the flu.
-That’s why it’s more important than ever to get vaccinated because it’s your best defense against the flu.
+That’s why it’s important to get vaccinated—it’s your best defense against the flu.
 But, how do you know when to get a flu shot and where can you get one?
 Listed below are answers to some of your frequently asked questions about the flu vaccine.

 Why do I need to get the flu vaccine?

 Getting your flu vaccine will decrease your chances of getting sick from the flu.
-If you do get the flu, it can help decrease the severity of your illness and risk of hospitalization.
-This is especially important during the COVID-19 pandemic, since it will help to conserve healthcare resources.
+If you do get the flu, it can help reduce the severity of your illness and the risk of hospitalization.
+This flu season is expected to worsen due to our communities opening back up.
+Australia had its worst flu season in the last five years this year, which could be a sign of what’s to come in the United States this fall and Winter.

 Where can I get the flu vaccine?

 You can get the flu vaccine at your provider’s office.
-If you are unable to get the flu vaccine at your provider’s office, you can get it at most retail pharmacies.
-At retail pharmacies, you may need to pay for the vaccine out-of-pocket and then submit a reimbursement form to Hill Physicians.
+If you cannot get the flu vaccine at your provider’s office, you can get it at most retail pharmacies.
+You may need to pay for the vaccine out-of-pocket at retail pharmacies and then submit a reimbursement form to Hill Physicians.
+If you have difficulties getting to your provider’s office or a retail pharmacy, you can ask your health plan if they provide transportation services.
+If not, you can dial 211 to try to find additional assistance.

 Who should get the flu vaccine?